industrial-edge/iih-essentials-development-kit-getting-started/readme.md

 ### Note - additional Information

-If you need more information, you can find them in the user documentation of the[Data Service Development Kit Bundle]((<https://support.industry.siemens.com/cs/ww/de/view/109792717>).
+If you need more information, you can find them in the user documentation of the [Data Service Development Kit Bundle](https://support.industry.siemens.com/cs/ww/de/view/109792717).

 ## Contribution